 Where the terms of a Collective Investment Scheme (such as a unit trust or Open-Ended Investment Company (OEIC)) permit investment by the scheme in the holding only of ‘exempt investments’, FA86/S99(5A)(b) provides that no charge to Stamp Duty Reserve Tax (SDRT) arises under FA86/S87 (or FA99/SCH19 where units or OEIC shares are surrenderedback to the fund before 30 March 2014) when units or OEIC shares in the scheme are transferred.

 Section 99(5B) Finance Act 1986 provides rules for determining when an investment (other than an interest held in a Collective Investment Scheme) can be regarded as an exempt investment.

 Depositary Interests are UK registered securities that enable trading in non-United Kingdom (UK) incorporated and registered company shares to be undertaken and settled in the UK in electronic/paperless form (such as within the CREST system operated by Euroclear UK & Ireland Ltd).

-A UK depositary interest in foreign securities is a chargeable security for the purposes of a charge to SDRT.
-The Stamp Duty Reserve Tax (UK Depositary Interests in Foreign Securities) Regulations 1999 (FA99/S119 & SI 1999/2383 (as amended by SI 2000/1871 and SI 2001/3779)), however, afford relief from SDRT if, and only if, all of the qualifying conditions detailed in the regulations are fulfilled.
+A UK depositary interest in foreign securities is not a chargeable security for the purposes of a charge to SDRT under FA86/S87 (or FA99/SCH19) if the underlying ‘foreign security’ meets all of the conditions in The Stamp Duty Reserve Tax (UK Depositary Interests in Foeign Securities) Regulations 1999 (SI 1999/2383) of being a foreign security.